How the United States uses energy

-- The residential sector consists of homes and apartments.
+- The residential sector includes homes and apartments.

 - The commercial sector includes offices, malls, stores, schools, hospitals, hotels, warehouses, restaurants, and places of worship and public assembly.

-- The electric power sector consumes primary energy to generate most of the electricity consumed by the other four sectors.
+- The electric power sector consumes primary energy to generate most of the electricity to sell to the other four sectors.